-Such objections are partly responsible for motivating theorists to try and come up with theories of representation that do not appeal to teleology.
-Such theories, with few exceptions, have lost popularity in the past few decades, which have been marked by a dominance of teleo-based views-as well as of a less optimistic attitude towards theories of representation in general (Godfrey-Smith 2006).
+I will not assess the merits of such objections.
+They are partly responsible, however, for motivating theorists to try and come up with theories of representation that do not appeal to teleology.
+Such theories, with few exceptions, have lost popularity in the past few decades, which have been marked by a dominance of teleo-based views - as well as of a less optimistic attitude towards theories of representation in general (Godfrey-Smith 2006).
 Important examples of non-teleological theories include causal-informational semantics (Dretske 1981, Fodor 1987, Usher 2001), structural representation (Cummins 1989, Ramsey 2007, Isaac 2012), and content pragmatism (Egan 2014, Coelho Mollo 2020b).
 Content pragmatism rejects the naturalisation project, and thus I will not discuss it further.
 Causal-informational semantics has been largely abandoned, since it has proved to have serious problems with indeterminacy of content, falling victim to the disjunction problem (Fodor 1984; but see Usher 2001 for an improved version of the view).
 An additional ground for its decline is the fact that a teleo-based alternative to it, which keeps much of its spirit, is far superior, namely producer-based teleosemantics.
-For these reasons, I will mostly be concerned with the non-teleological theory of representation that has enjoyed most attention in the past few years: structural representation.
+For these reasons, I will mostly be concerned with the nonteleological theory of representation that has enjoyed most attention in the past few years: structural representation.